Statutory Accounting Principles

 Because there is a certain duration between when a loss occurs and when the insurance company finally pays for the loss, statutory accounting distinguishes losses as 2 types: incurred losses and paid losses.
 Incurred losses are those that have occurred within a certain policy period, but have not yet been paid.
 Paid losses are those that have been paid regardless of when the losses occurred.
 The difference between these 2 accounts is measured by a liability account called loss reserves (a.k.a. claim reserves).

-There are also 2 types of loss reserves: a reserve for losses that have been reported but not yet paid and reserves for those losses that have occurred but have not been reported yet.
 The total for reported losses can be approximated by examining the claims submitted, then adding up expected losses based on the claim information.
-Because the reporting of losses must necessarily lag the occurrence of those losses, since learning about the loss and filing claims takes a certain amount of time, some losses will have already occurred but have not yet been reported.
+Because the reporting of losses must necessarily lag the occurrence of those losses, since learning about the loss and filing claims takes some time, some losses will have already occurred before being reported.
 The total of these losses are usually approximated using the insurance company's history for such types of claims.

 Statutory accounting also requires that expenses be recognized when they are incurred.
 Since most of the expenses of an insurance company is in the acquisition of customers, most of these expenses are paid in the form of commissions to agents and brokers and for other marketing costs.
 Although these expenses are immediately deducted from revenue, they do not lower the unearned premium reserve, so this reserve will have a surplus equal to the expenses that were not deducted for the policy period.